 Students who are choosing or changing majors or need assistance clarifying their career goals may find The Strong Interest Inventory (SII) ® a helpful starting point.
 The SII is one of the most widely used and respected career planning tools.
 This 291-item assessment compiles your interest patterns and compares them to satisfied professionals in various occupations.
 Upon meeting with a career counselor to review your results, you will learn which areas interest you the most and how they relate to majors at UT.

-UT Knoxville Career Services offers the SII free of charge for students.
+The Center for Career Development offers the SII free of charge for students.
 UT Alumni may take the SII for a $30 fee.
-Alumni are encouraged to contact a Career Services staff member to discuss if the SII is a good option for their needs.
+Alumni are encouraged to contact a staff member to discuss if the SII is a good option for their needs.

 Request the SII username/password by contacting 865-974-5435 or email@example.com.
 Once you take the SII online, call to schedule an appointment with a career counselor who will review your results with you.
 Please note that results are only provided during the appointment.